MelonCave/original/_posts/2024-05-07-pain-mgmt-human-processing-power.md

 - Vocation of the Christian pain clinician
 - Accompanying pain sufferers as ministry

-This is only a SUGGESTED outline of an intensive multi-disciplinary curriculum drawing on knowledge from medicine, nursing, psychology, physical therapy, complementary medicine, theology, and other fields to provide a holistic and integrative approach to pain care.

-The point is to put it INTO PRACTICE IN PAIN MGMT EXERCISE OPPORTUNITIES IN ONE'S OWN LIFE ... to **emphasize** non-pharmacological pain management strategies including meditation, prayer, and neuroexercise ... although resorting to the *nuclear option* ... in small doses, eg taking an aspirin, OR going full out to destroy the mind and end the pain ... is always an option.
-The curriculum is designed to be flexible and adaptable to the needs of individual learners, with opportunities for self-directed study, group discussion, and hands-on practice.

-The coursework spans from fundamental pain concepts to advanced subspecialty considerations.
-Modules incorporate readings, lectures, case discussions, practical exercises, and reflection on the spiritual dimensions of pain and its relief.

 ## How efficient are human brains at processing complex neuroprocessing?